phantomdiorama/backless/README.md

 # Backless
-Some text editors have a mode which disables the backspace key: it usually called Typerwriter Mode, or Productivity Mode, or Hemingway Mode. **Backless** is the same idea, but globally.
+Some text editors have a mode which disables the backspace key: it's usually called Typerwriter Mode, or Productivity Mode, or Hemingway Mode. **Backless** is the same idea, but globally.

 ### Backless disables: